Akshat30/cse151Aproject/README.md

 As we planned, we set up one hot encoding for the categorical values.
 We one hot encoded key, genre, and time signature.
 We then added two new features to make use of the data in artist name and song name.
 We create the features song_name_length and artist_name_length, we are hoping to use the relation of name length to better predict popularity.
 Then we min-maxed the remaining numerical features because they fall between the bounded interval 0-1.

 We went through and refetched the popularity for songs that had a popularity of 0 originally.
 This time, we specified the market to be US, and had backup countries in case the popularity for the US was 0.
 After going through and updating these values, the number of songs with a popularity of 0 went from 2479 to 195.
-This gave us 2284 more datapoints to work with, allowing our training to be better.
+This gave us 2284 more data points to work with, allowing our training to be better.

 ## Model 1
 With the min-maxed data and features created, we created a Linear Regression model to predict popularity.
 We set the training sample size to 80% and for any rows in the dataframe that had invalid data, we simply dropped them.
 Since we had over 10k rows of data, and we didn't have to drop many rows (around 10) we thought it would be fine to just drop them instead of replacing them with approximate data.

-In addition, we implemented another linaer regression model with cross-validation.
-We used 10 folds for cross validation.
-For both these models, we got MSE values of around 400, which was pretty poor.
-We are currently in the under-fitting side of the fitting graph as our model produces a line which doesn't fit the data well.
-This was just a baseline model to understand the complexity required so this is expected.
+In addition, we implemented another linear regression model with cross-validation.
+We used 10 folds for cross-validation.

 ### Future Steps (Model 1)